About the Queen Mary University of London Program

 View International Student Guide: Queen_Mary_International _Student_Guide.pdf

-The Queen Mary University, London Program offers you the opportunity to:
+The Queen Mary University of London Program offers you the opportunity to:

 - Live and study in one of the world's most rewarding and cosmopolitan environments,

-- Receive instruction in small classes, seminars, and tutorials from members of the faculty of Queen Mary University, London,
+- Receive instruction in small classes, seminars, and tutorials from members of the faculty of Queen Mary University of London,

 - Improve your writing and research skills,

-- Have total integration with students from Queen Mary University, London as well as international students.
+- Have total integration with students from Queen Mary University of London as well as international students.

-Your experience on the Queen Mary University, London Program will:
+Your experience on the Queen Mary University of London Program will:

 - Integrate you into British society and the British educational system,